The Science Behind- Hugo Boss UV Protect

 The Idea & Range

-The idea is that the brand’s popular SS14 line can be worn more frequently in the warm weather environment and offer a unique level of quality and function which competitors can’t replicate.
-Many holiday makers pack Hugo Boss clothing into their suitcases during the year, now they can rest-assured it is the appropriate choice to make.
+The idea is that the brand’s popular SS14 line can be worn more frequently in warm weather environments and offer a unique level of quality and function which competitors can’t replicate.
+Many holidaymakers pack Hugo Boss clothing into their suitcases during the year, now they can rest assured it is the appropriate choice to make.

 SPF- Sun protection factor- the higher this figure, the higher the protection offered.

 Below is an example of a typical summer t-shirt that has a lightweight construction with breathable gaps, crucially allowing UV rays to reach the skin and therefore providing low protection at a scale of less than SPF 5

 Below is the more detailed weave, similar to that of the Hugo Boss UV protect.
 The gaps are more condensed and as such only 2% of the sun’s rays will be able to pass through to the skin- thus offering permanent protection to the wearer, SPF 50.

 This SPF figure helps establish what fraction of the sun’s ultraviolet rays can penetrate through the material and reach the skin, typically a high street garment of the same style would offer less than 10, this Hugo Boss t-shirt allows just 1/50th of the sun’s harmful rays to go through the material, as opposed to 1/10th on a t-shirt with SPF 10 protection.

 Clothing is the first line of defence against sunburn and harmful rays, blocking or absorbing these reduces the risk of damage to the skin.

 The obvious rule of thumb is that loose and lightweight materials, light in colour, offer the lowest amount of protection, whereas clothing with detailed and heavily constructed weaves offer the best, as the sun struggles to find a way through.
 It might not feel as comfortable in warm weather, but a dark denim product is up there with the best protectors from UV rays due to its thick exterior.